ncg-task/practice-data/README.md

 #### Additional Notes

-Please see the [evaluation script](https://github.com/ncg-task/scoring-program/blob/master/evaluation.py), lines 274 to 285 for the expected labels as the information unit file names.
+Please see the [evaluation script](https://github.com/ncg-task/scoring-program/blob/master/evaluation.py), lines 274 to 285 for the expected information unit file names.

 Further, within each file, the expected labels for the top-level nodes are: